FrancescaFano/docx-document-tracker/README.md

 # .docx Document Tracker
-This is a sample `git` project to demonstate how to track progress on a thesis/report or whatever else document written in the Microsoft Office Word `.docx` file format.
+This is a sample `git` project to demonstrate how to track progress on a thesis/report or whatever else document written in the Microsoft Office Word `.docx` file format.
 It is primarily intended to work on Microsoft Windows operating systems; functionality on other platforms has not been tested.

 ## Requirements
 Tracking your Microsoft Office-based thesis with `git` works best with [Github Desktop](https://desktop.github.com).
-To generate meaningful and human-readable diffs, the following packages should be installed on your dektop:
+To generate meaningful and human-readable diffs, the following packages should be installed on your desktop:

 * [Git for Windows](https://git-scm.com/download/win)
   The Windows distribution of `git`.
 Make sure to enable Linux bash commands during the installation process.